Moving holographic boundaries

 The single-trace $T{\bar T}$ deformation, for one sign of the coupling \foot{In our notation the sign is negative.} and in Poincar\'e coordinates, corresponds in the bulk to a string background that interpolates between $AdS_3 \times {\cal M}_7$ in the IR and a linear dilaton spacetime (or vacuum of compactified little string theory (LST)) $\IR^{(1,1)}\times \IR \times {\cal M}_7$ in the UV, where ${\cal M}_7$ is a compact seven dimensional (internal) manifold.
 In this paper, we determine the deformed string background in global coordinates and discuss both signs.
+To the best of my knowledge, this result has not been obtained and reported elsewhere in the literature, and one of the main goals of this paper is to present and discuss this result.

-The single-trace deformation is solvable in the sense that the exact energy spectrum can be obtained.
+The single-trace $T{\bar T}$ deformation is solvable in the sense that (in the long string sector) the exact energy spectrum can be obtained.
 See equation (C.7) in Appendix C. At high energies the deformed theory also exhibits Hagedorn density of states and non-locality, see \Asrat\ and references therein.

 In this paper we study G\"odel (type) universes \refs{\Godel\SomMM-\Gauntlett} in the single-trace $T{\bar T}$ deformed string theory, or more generally, in string theory obtained by $O(d,d)$ transformations \Araujo.
 We use G\"odel (type) universe (as a toy model) to shed light on (single-trace) $T{\bar T}$ deformation in holography.
 As a consequence of (the) factorization property (of the $T{\bar T}$ operator), the $T{\bar T}$ deformation does not mix different sectors of a Hilbert space and also does not create or introduce new states.
-This is also the case in single-trace $T{\bar T}$ deformation (in particular in the long string or untwisted sector), see \eg, \Asrat\ and references therein.
-In string theory G\"odel (type) universes are (usually) obtained following these two steps: (1) we take the Penrose limit, \ie\ restrict the Hilbert space to a specific sector and (2) we perform $T$-duality along a spacelike isometry \refs{\Boyda-\Harmark}.
+This is also the case in single-trace $T{\bar T}$ deformation (in particular in the long string sector), see \eg, \Asrat\ and references therein.
+In string theory G\"odel (type) universes are (usually) obtained following these two steps: (1) we take the Penrose limit, \ie\ restrict the Hilbert space to a specific sector and (2) we perform T-duality along a spacelike isometry \refs{\Boyda-\Harmark}.
 See also \Brecher.

 The G\"odel (type) universe is characterized by a preferred (cylindrical) surface, which is referred to as a holographic screen \refs{\Boyda, \ \Bousso}\foot{In the rest of the paper we will use this terminology to refer to the preferred surface.}, and closed timelike curves.
 The closed timelike curves do not constitute geodesics and (must) intersect the region beyond the holographic screen \Hawking.
 Therefore, the holographic screen, as defined by an inertial observer, either hides \ie, screens, the closed timelike curves or cuts them into parts.
 Thus, in classical (super)gravity it prevents the development of closed timelike curves.